The Santa Rosa Labyrinth ©

-On a March morning in 1997, I was immersed in labyrinth research.
-Along with my friend and mentor, Richard Feather Anderson, we were each searching for a six or seven-circuit labyrinth to replace the existing courtyard labyrinth at the Angela Center in Santa Rosa, California.
-Looking through my reference books, I suddenly realized that these labyrinths of the past two thousand years were first laid out on paper by using a compass (The idea of the Labyrinth: From Classical Antiquity through the Middle Ages, by Penelope Reed Doob, p.
-49).
+I had been immersed in labyrinth research for months.
+I was searching for a six or seven-circuit labyrinth to replace the fading labyrinth at the Angela Center in Santa Rosa, California.
+Looking through my reference books, I suddenly realized that labyrinths of the past two thousand years were first laid out on paper by using a compass.
 I became aware of a small dot in the center of the twelve concentric rings that made a pre-Chartres labyrinth.
-Because I had recently been taught by Richard to make "Flower of the Heart Mandalas" with a compass, I suddenly realized that whomever had drawn this labyrinth had used a compass to make the concentric circles.
+Because I had recently been taught by, Richard Feather Anderson, how to make "Flower of the Heart Mandalas" with a compass, I realized that whomever had drawn this labyrinth had used a compass to make the concentric circles(1).
 I wondered if I could make a labyrinth in this way?
-I immediately felt a creative up welling that was so strong I could not ignore it.
+I immediately felt a creative upwelling that was so strong I could not ignore it.
 Bringing out my compass, black-papered note pad, and white pencil, I began to draw eight concentric rings for a seven-path labyrinth.

 I was amazed to find its shape emerging from the paper.
 I experienced getting out of the way, allowing the design to come through my hands, pencil and paper.
 It was the most visceral experience I have ever had of my masculine, thinking mind, working equally with my creative, non-verbal feminine.
-Quickly, all was complete; except for a small portion of rings in the lower left/central area.
+Quickly, all was complete except for a small portion of rings in the lower left/central area.
 Instead of forcing the design, I let it be for the rest of the day.
 Later, as I sat in my living room in front of the evening fire with family and friends, I again felt the urge to finish the labyrinth.
-Picking up the paper and pencils, I went back to that particular area where I had originally been stuck.
-Everyone and everything in the room faded far into the background.
-With a few erasures and repositioning of turns, the labyrinth was complete.
+Picking up the paper and pencils, I went back to that particular area where I had earlier stopped.
+Everyone and everything in the room faded into the background.
+With a few erasures and repositioning of the turns, my labyrinth was complete.

-I wrote to Jeff Saward of Labyrinthos, Labyrinth Historian and editor of Caerdroia, the Journal of Mazes and Labyrinths, to inquire if he had ever seen this particular design before.
-He graciously wrote back and informed me, that it was indeed a design that he had not encountered before.
-He did say that there were elements of the Santa Rosa design that could be found in older designs, such as the six-circuit 11th century Siweard's labyrinth, found in a manuscript.
-If only that ancient scribe had added a seventh ring, the Santa Rosa Labyrinth could have been one thousand years old, rather than its current birth of 1997!
+I wrote to Jeff Saward of Labyrinthos, Labyrinth Historian and editor of Caerdroia, the Journal of Mazes and Labyrinths, to inquire if he had ever seen this particular design.
+He graciously wrote back to inform me that it was not a design he had encountered before.
+Although he did say there were elements of the Santa Rosa design that could be found in older designs, such as the six-circuit 11th century Siweard's labyrinth, mine was unique.

 The original design did not have the small open space, which is found on the fourth path.
 Some time in June of 1997, I wondered what would happen if I lined up the entrance path with the path into the goal.
 Laying the design out on my front lawn, I noticed the space emerge on the fourth path, the heart path.
 I was curious about its significance, if any.
-Almost a year later, I joined together with Marilyn Larson, Alyssa Hall, Kimberly Saward, and Sue Anne Foster on Mother's Day weekend in May of 1998, to create the first Santa Rosa Labyrinth on canvas.
-All five of us once again noticed the empty space on the fourth path.
+Close to a year later, while joining with four other women (Marilyn Larson, Sue Anne Foster, Kimberly Saward, and Alyssa Hall), to paint the first Santa Rosa Labyrinth on canvas, all of us once again, noticed the empty space on the fourth path.
 What if we placed a bowl of fruit there, or a candle?
-We recognized that this space allows for a focus of the heart, experienced and viewed from all four directions.
-Sue Anne Foster was further inspired to paint her Santa Rosa Labyrinth with ivy lines.
+We recognized that this area allows for a focus of the heart, experienced and viewed from all four directions.
+This space has come to be known as the heart-space.

 I am filled with gratitude as this labyrinth continues to grace my life with creativity, connections, and with beauty.
 It is my hope that this Creative Life Force will be an inspiration for others as they search for their own centers in the twists and turns of the Santa Rosa Labyrinth.

-I have a 30-page PDF instruction booklet available for purchase that you can print out, giving basic guidelines for creating your own Santa Rosa Labyrinth, using precise formulae or your own intuition.
-The pages can be used as a workbook, assisting you in writing down your ideas, creative inspirations, and mathematical calculations.
+I have a 30-page PDF instruction booklet available for purchase, giving basic guidelines for creating your own Santa Rosa Labyrinth, using precise formulae or your own intuition.
+The pages can be used as a workbook, assisting you in writing down your ideas, creative inspirations, and mathematical calculations. $25.00

 Santa Rosa Labyrinth Instruction Booklet